Skip to content

 Workshop program

-• Technology Overview
+• Technology overview

-• Total Ionizing Dose response of the 28nm technology
+• Total Ionizing Dose response of the 28 nm technology

-• Single event effects hardening in digital design
+• Single event effects in 28 nm

-• MODULE 2: Analog design best practices for 28nm
+• MODULE 2: Analog and mixed-signal simulation

 • Mixed-signal simulation analog-on-top